mariajdavis/Git-Terminal-User-Documentation/index.md

 To follow these instructions, you will need:

-* A computer with a Mac operating system (latest version preferred)
+* A computer with a Mac operating system
 * A functional keyboard

+## Versions

+The latest Git for Mac update is version 2.25.
+The latest Mac OS update is version 10.15.4.
+It is highly recommended to work with the latest versions of each software.
+We will walk you through the installation process for Git for Mac on the 'Getting Started' page.

-## Typographic Conventions
+## Conventions

 The typographic conventions of our instruction set are listed here: